FAQS

 What is limited edition art?

 Limited editions are a limited run of any item.
-In my case its a piece of artwork where each StoneScape title I produce is strictly limited to a certain number of editions (or prints).
+In my case it’s a piece of artwork where each StoneScape title I produce is strictly limited to a certain number of editions printed to a certain size.
 Once all editions for each StoneScape title have been sold, it will never be available again.
-All digital files and photographs used to create each title are destroyed in order to ensure it’s originality.
+Once sold out, all digital files and photographs used to create each title are destroyed in order to ensure its originality.

 What is open edition art?

 Open editions are the opposite of limited editions.
 This means the number of editions produced is unlimited.
-All small Wee Prints are open edition, however the mount is still titled and initialled.
+All small Wee Prints are open edition, however each mount is still titled and initialled by hand.

 Do you create originals?

 Yes!
-Where my artwork is concerned, an original is a one of a kind StoneScape.
-All photographs and digital files related to each original are destroyed to ensure its originality.
+Where my artwork is concerned, an original is a one of a kind StoneScape print.
+Once printed and sold, all photographs and digital files related to each original are destroyed to ensure it’s originality.

 What comes with a limited edition StoneScape?

-Each limited edition StoneScape is issued with a unique Certificate of Authenticity, confirming the originality of every artwork sold.
+Each limited edition StoneScape is issued with a unique Certificate of Authenticity, confirming the originality of each individual artwork sold.

 What happens after I place an order?

-Once you’ve added items to your cart, proceeded to checkout and placed an order with payment in full, you’ll receive confirmation of your order by email.
+Once you’ve added items to your cart, proceeded to checkout and paid in full, you’ll receive order confirmation by email.
 If an email doesn’t appear in your inbox, its worth checking your junk folder.
 You’ll then receive an ‘Order Ready’ email as soon as everything has been packed and dispatched for delivery.
 For order timescales, see ‘when will my order arrive?’ below.

 Do you care about the environment?